Merchant of Record

 How to Pick a Merchant of Record Provider: 12 Questions to Ask

-Most MoR sales conversations sound the same.
-Slick decks, names of impressive brand partners, claims of "end-to-end commerce solutions," and a quick pivot to pricing.
-The hard work — figuring out which provider actually fits your specific scenario — falls on you.
+The hard work of figuring out which provider actually fits your specific scenario falls on you.

-Section 1: Scope questions (the deal-breakers)
+Section 1: Merchant of Record provider scope questions (the deal-breakers)

 1. Are you registered as Merchant of Record AND Seller of Record in every market I want to enter?